Let us create the perfect residential or commercial outdoor landscape for you!

 - Do Not plant trees where the roots will grow under driveways and sidewalks for the roots can damage concrete or brick Plus, the tree can have health problems from roots being buried under them.

 - Remember if you have a large tree on your property line the owner is responsible for trimming limbs growing into your neighbors yard, and any damage done from broken falling limbs.
 Following these planting tips will ensure healthy growing trees and shrubs.
 Proper shrub planting will avoid any of them from having possible problems, which can lead to them eventually dying.
-Correct trees planting gives a good foundation for them to grow and live for a long time in your landscape.
+Correct trees planting gives a good foundation for them to grow and live for a long time in your landscape designed yard.